 Understanding what tobacco dependence is all about can help the smoker change his habits.
 This is especially so because addictive behavior has a direct influence on the bodily chemicals that affect emotions and behavior.

 Often, it is the emotional aspects that cause the smoking behavior to continue.
-And thus the multitude of excuses which smokers offer such as it gives “a surge of energy”, or “acts to reduce tension” or even “gives a feeling of security”.
+And thus the multitude of excuses that smokers offer such as it gives "a surge of energy", or "acts to reduce tension" or even "gives a feeling of security".

 What it actually amounts to is that smoking maintains a certain level of nicotine in the smoker's blood, especially in the brain.

 This is, in fact, the key to understanding addiction as a result of nicotine inhaled from the cigarette.
 Under the influence of a high level of nicotine, all the above-mentioned excuses seem real.
-The smoker is emotionally satisfied by his smoking behavior.
+The smoker is emotionally satisfied with his smoking behavior.

-However, after puffing on a stick of cigarette, the nicotine level in the smoker’s blood begins to decrease gradually.
-Over just about one hour, the level becomes almost negligible, seemingly resulting in a “loss” in energy, “increased” tension and “insecure” feelings.
+However, after puffing on a cigarette, the nicotine level in the smoker's blood begins to decrease gradually.
+Over just about one hour, the level becomes almost negligible, seemingly resulting in a "loss" in energy, "increased" tension and "insecure" feelings.
 And the urge to smoke begins.